-After two years during which we were forced by COVID to hold our meetings online, we are pleased to announce that our 2022 Annual Conference and AGM will be held at the Royal Hotel in Bideford from Friday 2nd to Sunday 4th of September.
+After two years during which we were forced by COVID to hold our meetings online, we were pleased to hold our 2022 Annual Conference and AGM at the Royal Hotel in Bideford from Friday 2nd to Sunday 4th of September.

-In the Conference leaflet printed for the event, Dr Sue Andrew, Chair of the Executive Committee, writes:
+In the Conference leaflet printed for the event, Dr Sue Andrew, Chair of the Executive Committee, wrote: